rubencoencagli/festa-et-al-2020/README.md

 ### Importing the data

-> :warning: **TO-DO**

-1. :warning: TODO  import the data files from figshare/osf/zenodo :sweat:  .
+1. :warning: TODO  import the data files from Zenodo.
 If you wish to use the default paths, simply copy it to the `data` folder in the project directory.
-2. Run `set_dirs.jl` with Julia, add the directory paths when prompted.
+2. Run `set_dirs.jl` with Julia, indicate the directory paths when prompted.
 The directory paths are stored in the file `data/local_dirs.json`.
 You can also modify that file directly to indicate the data directories, as follows:
 ```json
 {
   "dir_exp":"<directory containing experimental data>",